jan-ferdinand/zudoku/index.md

 	A Zero-Knowledge Proof System where an honest Prover can always convince an honest Verifier is called _complete_.
 </span>

-But why can he be so sure that Peggy didn't cheat?
+But why can he be so sure that Peggy didn\'t cheat?

 ## catching cheaters